-The house of Harold Van Houten, 6 Seasongood Road, has been sold to Dr. J. Bergen Ogden.
-The sale was made by the Forest Hills Associates.
+The house of Harold Van Houten, 6 Seasongood Roal has been sold to Dr. J. Bergen Ogden.
+The sale was male by the Forest Hills Associates.

-The same company announces the sale of the house owned by Mrs. Katherine Morris, 167 Greenway North, to E. H. Henderson, who is now occupying it; also for William T. Anderson, Inc., the house at 14 Ascan Avenue to Mrs. J S. Krewer; also for William T. Anderson, Inc., the house at 36 Ascan Avenue to William R. Gibson; and for H. W. McAyov.
-Ascan Avenue to William R. Gibson; and for H. W. McAvoy to Mrs. H. Kirafy, the house at 21 De Koven Street.
-This company also announces the sales of four plots in different parts of the Gardens to purchasers who will later build on the land.
+The same company announces the sale of the house owned by Mrs. Katherine Morris, 167 Greenway North, to E. H. Henderson, who is now occupying it; also for William Anderson, Inc., the house at 14 Ascan Avenue to Mrs. J. Krewer; also for William T. Anderson, Inc., the house at Ascan Avenue to William R. Gibson; and for H. W. McAwatto Mrs. H. Kirafy, the house at 21 De Koven Street This company also announces the sales of four plots in different parts of the Gardens to purchasers who will later build on the land.